 What you'll find on this page

-Whether your child has a hearing implant or you're considering one for them, you're probably wondering what the future holds.
-For many children, it includes speech therapy.
+Whether your child already has a hearing implant solution or you’re considering one for them, you’re probably wondering what the future holds.
+For many children, it may include speech therapy.

 The role of a speech therapist

-A speech therapist works with your child to help them develop listening and speaking skills, and to monitor their progress.
+Also known as a speech-language pathologist (SLP) and/or auditory-verbal therapist (AVT), a speech therapist can work with your child to help them develop their listening and speaking skills and monitor their progress over time.

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always read the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.